-Textbook buy back is available at the beginning, middle, and end of fall and spring semesters.
-Buy back is an opportunity to receive money back for books used during the term.
-The buyback is conducted by an independent book buyer.
+Textbook buy back is available every day.
+Buy back is an opportunity to receive money back for books used during the term that are not eligible for return.
 There is no guarantee by the bookstore that a book will be bought back at the end of the term.
 However, when a book is eligible to be bought back it may be worth up to 50% of the initial purchase price.
-A list of proposed dates for the academic year is typically available by August 1.
+Visit us online at www.bookstore@gbarstow.edu.